mozilla/gcp-ingestion/docs/ingestion-beam/decoder-job.md

 These transforms are currently executed against each message in order.

-### Parse URI

-Attempt to extract attributes from `uri`, on failure send messages to the configured error output.

-### Decompress

-Attempt to decompress payload with gzip, on failure pass the message through unmodified.

 ### GeoIP Lookup

 1. Extract `ip` from the `x_forwarded_for` attribute